Neil Harris (footballer, born 1977): Southend United

 On 9 June 2011, Harris agreed a three-year deal with Southend United.
 He had a year to run on his deal with Millwall but manager, Kenny Jacket agreed to cancel the striker's contract by mutual consent allowing him to sign for his hometown club on a free transfer.
 He scored his first goal for the club in a 4–0 win at Rotherham United on 24 September 2011.
 Harris retired on 21 June 2013 after failing to recover from an injury.

+In the infancy of the 2014–15 season, Harris played three times for Essex Olympian League side Rayleigh Town.

 Managerial career

 Millwall

 Before taking over as permanent manager in the summer of 2015, Harris had several stints as caretaker manager.

 First, he became caretaker manager, along with Scott Fitzgerald, taking over from the sacked Steve Lomas, on 26 December 2013, in which time they played 3 games, drawing one and losing twice, including a 4–1 away loss to Southend United in the FA Cup.
 The couple were then replaced by Ian Holloway on 7 January 2014.

 Harris then again took over as caretaker boss on 10 March 2015, when Holloway was sacked.
 By the time Harris took over, Millwall were already virtually, whilst not mathematically, relegated, however Harris went on to win 2 and draw 4 of his 9 games in charge, almost keeping the Lions in the Championship.
-On 28 April, the Lions were officially relegated to League One following Rotherham United's 2–1 win against Reading, however, Harris was confirmed as Millwall's permanent manager less than 24 hours later, with his assistant being his 2004 FA Cup Final teammate, David Livermore.
+On 28 April, the Lions were officially relegated to League One following Rotherham United's 2–1 win against Reading, however, Harris was confirmed as Millwall's permanent manager less than 24 hours later, with his assistant being his 2004 FA Cup final teammate, David Livermore.

-In his first full season as manager Harris led Millwall to the League One Play-Off Final against Barnsley at Wembley after finishing 4th in the League One table and overcoming Bradford City 4–2 on aggregate in the Play – Off Semi-Finals.
+In his first full season as manager Harris led Millwall to the League One play-off final against Barnsley at Wembley after finishing 4th in the League One table and overcoming Bradford City 4–2 on aggregate in the play-off semi-finals.
 The Lions lost the play-off final 3–1 to Barnsley.

-In 2016–17 season Harris again led Millwall to Wembley after they finished 6th in the League One table and overcame Scunthorpe United 3–2 in the Play-Off semi finals.
-Millwall won the play-off Final against Bradford City 1–0 to win promotion to the Championship.
-He also led Millwall to the F.A Cup quarter finals after knocking out 3 Premier League teams Bournemouth, Watford and Premier League Champions Leicester City before losing 6–0 against Tottenham Hotspur in the quarter finals.
+In 2016–17 season Harris again led Millwall to Wembley after they finished 6th in the League One table and overcame Scunthorpe United 3–2 in the play-off semi-finals.
+Millwall won the play-off final against Bradford City 1–0 to win promotion to the Championship.
+He also led Millwall to the FA Cup quarter-finals after knocking out three Premier League teams Bournemouth, Watford and Premier League Champions Leicester City before losing 6–0 against Tottenham Hotspur in the quarter-finals.

 On 3 October 2019, Harris resigned as manager of Millwall.